Learning to Predict Gradients for Semi-Supervised Continual Learning: Acknowledgment

 \section{Acknowledgment}

-\fi This research was funded in part by the NSF under Grants 1908711, 1849107, and in part supported by the National Research Foundation, Singapore under its Strategic Capability Research Centres Funding Initiative.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.
+\fi This research is supported in part by the NSF under Grants 1908711 and 2143197, and in part by the National Research Foundation, Singapore under its Strategic Capability Research Centres Funding Initiative.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.